Multicultural Initiatives

 Fatima Molas, Chairperson of MAAN sees the grant as an opportunity for stronger services through the partnerships.
 Molas said, “MAAN has been supporting multicultural families with children with disabilities for some time, but the ability to partner with AuSM and SAPA advances our work in ways we would not be able to accomplish alone.”

-Throughout the next two years, grant partners aim to increase community participation and engagement.
-Several events offer information on home- and community-based services, including employment, education and housing.
-Sensory- and disability-friendly community cultural events also are being coordinated.
+Our grant partners have increased community participation and engagement through events offering information on home- and community-based services, including employment, education and housing.
+We’ve also coordinated sensory- and disability-friendly community cultural events to help meet the need for multicultural information and resources to support families affected by autism.

 Molas said, “The innovation grant model allows us to expand our work, develop internal capacity, and most importantly, support more families of autistic children in our multicultural communities.”